 - Any information supporting one's qualifications

 - Online reputation of candidates

 Today it is pretty easy for anybody to find this kind of information about almost anybody.
 You would be surprised but many companies report that the information they have found online about the candidates helped them make the decision.
 You would be even more surprised to know how many times the social media findings have resulted in not hiring candidates.
 However, employers also reported they were able to find information online that helped them make positive hiring decisions.

 What Can Help and What Can Hurt?

 Anything provocative behavior online (including inappropriate posts) is usually considered a red flag.
-The shared photos where you are pictured drinking or using drugs do pretty much the same job to your chances on being hired.
+The shared photos where you are pictured drinking or using drugs do pretty much the same job to your chances of being hired.
 Employers also take into consideration any discriminatory comments as they always look for people who would fit into their team without any difficulties.
 Also, stay away from bad-mouthing your previous employer or sharing confidential information, especially from your previous employer.
 We would also not recommend using an offensive or unprofessional screen name.
 All of these things can disqualify you from the competition even though you may not even know about it.

-On the other hand, having clean profiles can significantly increase your chances on getting a job.
-It doesn’t mean you don’t have to post anything online – as a matter of fact it may even raise employers’ eyebrows.
+On the other hand, having clean profiles can significantly increase your chances of getting a job.
+It doesn't mean you don't have to post anything online - as a matter of fact, it may even raise employers' eyebrows.
 The best thing you can do about your social network accounts is to be vigilant about what you are posting online and monitor the posts you are tagged in.
-Another thing you can do to improve your chances is to add some professional pictures (finishing a project, attending a training, etc.).
+Another thing you can do to improve your chances is to add some professional pictures (finishing a project, attending training, etc.).
 Mentioning your professional accomplishments on social media can really make a difference.
-So as long as you are aware of what you are posting online, your social media profiles shouldn’t be an obstacle on your way to getting hired.
+So as long as you are aware of what you are posting online, your social media profiles shouldn't be an obstacle on your way to getting hired.